 It has the city’s oldest apartments and Victorian homes which are owned by older families and couples.

-East Melbourne is located 2 kilometres away from the CBD having Grand Victorian Terraces which increases the cost significantly.
-Moreover, you would also find Melbourne’s oldest apartments which are more expensive than nearly every other suburb in this region.
+You would also find Melbourne’s oldest apartments here which are more expensive than nearly every other suburb in this region.

-Explore more real estate in East Melbourne VIC.
+Like the sound of that?
+Explore more properties for sale in East Melbourne VIC.

 3. Kooyong